Musée aéronautique et spatial Safran: Other exhibits

 The companies inherited by the Safran group also manufactured products unrelated to aviation which are also displayed.
 These exhibits include Gnome et Rhône motorcycles, missiles, submarines and tractors.

 Visitor information

-The museum is located in Réau in Melun in the south of the Seine-et-Marne department.
+The museum is located in Réau near Melun in the south of the Seine-et-Marne department.
 It is open every Wednesday and last Saturday of the month.
 Groups of at least 10 people can visit on other days by making a reservation.
 Admission is free.